github/explore/README.md

 ## Licenses

-Content is released under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+Content is released under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) which gives you permission to use content for almost any purpose (but does not grant you any trademark permissions).
 See [notices](notices.md) for complete details, including attribution guidelines, contribution terms, and software and third-party licenses and permissions.